Purpose

 curl -f \

--H "authorization: Bearer $ZELA_JWT" -H 'content-type: application/wasm' \
+--header "authorization: Bearer $ZELA_JWT" \

 --data-binary '@target/wasm32-wasip2/release/hello_world.wasm' \

-For further inspiration take a look at our demo GitHub Actions workflow file which implements manual upload.
+For further inspiration, take a look at our demo GitHub Actions workflow file which implements manual upload.

 After a Successful Build